x-nrdev/free-games-api/README.md

 - Pagination: Implements pagination to manage and display large sets of game data effectively.
 - Serverless Functions: Utilizes serverless functions to handle backend logic, reducing server maintenance overhead.
 - Express: Employs the Express framework for server-side logic and API routes.
+- Filters: Implements filters to refine search results based on specific criteria.
+- Sorting: Allows users to sort search results based on various criteria, such as release date, popularity, or alphabetical order.

 ## Project Development Journey
 Inspiration and Learning